kryptokinght/react-extension-boilerplate/CODETOUR.md

   Webpack bundles the `index.js` into `content_scripts.js` in the build folder.

   - [`index.js`](src/content_scripts/index.js):  All the contents of the background page go inside the [index.js](src/content_scripts/index.js) file.
   Webpack bundles the `index.js` into `content.js` in the build folder.
-This allows the use of `import` and `require` statements inside the background page.All others scripts for content_scripts are referenced here.
+This allows the use of `import` and `require` statements inside the background page.
+All others scripts for content_scripts are referenced here.

 - ### [`popup`](src/popup/): Contains scripts relating to the extension popup page.